OpenEngineDK/projects-MeroonDemo/doc/features-and-files.rst

 Basic Structures
 ----------------

-The most important part of the engine is the internal data structures used to represent the scene and in general the structures required for rendering, and the design choices greatly affects modularity and performance.

 OpenEngine currently has early representations of a scene graph, as well as structures to represent cameras, geometry, and animations.
 The overall design philosophy (so far) is to represent as many structures